 Fig 2.
-A) US examination of the injured ankle: ° avulsed retinaculum; * two hemi-tendons due to split lesion of peroneus brevis (PB).
+US and MRI evaluation of the injured ankle A) US examination of the injured ankle: ° avulsed retinaculum; * two hemi-tendons due to split lesion of peroneus brevis (PB).
 B) MRI T2w axial sequence: MRI shows PB anterior subluxation.
 The avulsion of the retinaculum (open arrow head) can be observed.